-Do you have strong interest in the construction industry but are unsure of which route to take?
-If you answer yes to this question then a course in Construction Economics could be the course for you.
-Construction Economics is a course designed for those with an interest in the building industry and offers graduates a broad skills base for management of construction projects with a strong emphasis on cost.
+Construction Economics is designed for those with an interest in the building industry and offers graduates a broad skills base for management of construction projects with a strong emphasis on cost.

-So the need for managing costs when setting up sites and the efficient control of labour, plant and materials throughout the construction project are vital in order for the successful completion within an agreed budget.
-Undertaking this course will ensure that graduates are prepared for the role of managing construction projects in an ever changing industry.
-The course utilises the latest technology and software used in the construction industry and we work very closely with contractors, sub-contractors and professional organisations to ensure that our course reflects the current needs of the work place.
+Therefore, the need for managing costs when setting up sites and the efficient control of labour, plant and materials throughout the construction project are vital in order for the successful completion within an agreed budget.
+Undertaking this programme will ensure graduates are prepared for the role of managing construction projects in an ever changing industry.
+The programme utilises the latest technology and software used in the construction industry and we work very closely with contractors, sub-contractors and professional organisations to ensure that our programme reflects the current needs of the work place.

 The Higher Certificate in Construction Economics is a two year full time programme offered over four semesters.
 The programme consists of twelve subject modules – six per semester.

-The course commences with the key subjects of building technology, measurement, surveying and Computer Aided Design (CAD), providing a solid grounding in the core knowledge and skills of the construction professional.
-An Introduction to the Building Industry module provides an understanding of the complexities of modern construction while a module in Site Management deals with the organizational skills, materials management and Health & Safety requirements of running a building site.
-Year one also provides an ongoing focus on verbal, written and digital communication across a number of modules.
+The programme commences with the key subjects of building technology, measurement, surveying and Computer Aided Design (CAD), providing a solid grounding in the core knowledge and skills of the construction professional.
+An Introduction to the Building Industry module provides an understanding of the complexities of modern construction while a module in Site Management deals with the organisational skills, materials management and Health & Safety requirements of running a building site.
+Year 1 also provides an ongoing focus on verbal, written and digital communication across a number of modules.

-In the second year students continue to explore core subjects at a more advanced level while being introduced to the new modules of law and construction administration which examine the necessary aspects of contracts, payments and insurances.
+In Year 2, students continue to explore core subjects at a more advanced level while being introduced to the new modules of law and construction administration which examine the necessary aspects of contracts, payments and insurances.
 The Cost Planning, Cost Control and Programming modules provide the necessary skills for planning and running a construction project of any size.
-Year two also introduces measurement and pricing software ensuring that all students completing the course will be able to estimate the cost of construction projects using modern software.
+Year 2 also introduces measurement and pricing software ensuring that students are able to estimate the cost of construction projects using modern software.